hyweljohnllewellyn/hywelme/_posts/2016-07-17-fast-free-static-website-with-wordpress-and-github-pages.md

 ## Create a Static Site from WordPress

 So, after some research and trial and error, my preferred WordPress plugin to generate static content is [Simply Static](https://en-gb.wordpress.org/plugins/simply-static/).
-Not only it work, but it is kept up to date and it has top ratings.
-To follow this guide, install and activate the plugin to WordPress as usual.
+Not only dies it work well, but it is kept up to date and it has top ratings.
+To follow this guide, install and activate the Simply Static plugin as usual.

 ### Step 4 - Update Simply Static Settings